Hoya Linearis Care

 Apocynaceae

 Partial shade to bright indirect.
-I've not really found them to be too picky about light.
+Mine are grown at about 100 PPFD (µmol/m²/s) though I've not really found them to be too picky about it.
 They seem to tolerate bright light well, but also grow fine in shadier spots.
 My personal plant is in a west facing window (we have a large oak out there that blocks the more intense afternoon light.)
 I think east or north would also be fine, even south if set back a bit to avoid the harshest rays.

 55 - 85° F (12.5 - 29.5° C) / 50% + Humidity.

 These guys are a little thirstier than my other Hoya (similar to Polyneura.)
 You really just want to let the soil surface to dry between watering.
-I'd say I hit mine (my personal plant, my shop plants are all in Pon with self-watering pots) every 3-5 days in the summer.
+I'd say I hit mine (my personal plant, my shop plants are all in Pon with self-watering pots) every 3-5 days in the summer, but she's in a pretty chunky mix, so your milage may vary.

-The usual - Chunky, well draining, mix (coir or soil with orchid bark and perlite) or Pon is also great.
+A nice chunky mix (coir or soil with some orchid bark and perlite.)
+I use this Hoya Mix or Pon (the standard Lechuza Pon) is also great.
 These are one of the only Hoya I've never been able to get happy in LECA.

 Solid steady growth rate, definitely on the faster end, especially in the summer months.